Hortico 1.5L Lime Green Plastic Watering Can

-Virtually indestructible, sansevieria is an ideal low-maintenance potted plant with a strong architectural element, suited to modern homes and decor both indoors and outside in pots.
+Virtually indestructible, mother-in-law's tongue is an ideal low-maintenance potted plant with a strong architectural element, suited to modern homes and decor both indoors and outside in pots.

-Make sure you always let the soil dry out before watering your sansevieria, and try not to get the leaves wet.
+Make sure you always let the soil dry out before watering your mother-in-law's tongue, and try not to get the leaves wet.
 Too much water will make your plant rot.
 You can get away with watering this plant every 2–6 weeks.
-Sansevieria needs very little food, but will appreciate a feed with an all-purpose fertiliser in spring and summer.
+Mother-in-law's tongue needs very little food, but will appreciate a feed with an all-purpose fertiliser in spring and summer.

 This tough, no-nonsense plant can sometimes be infested with mealy bugs or spider mites, which can be easily washed off with a jet of water or squashed with your fingers.
 If the infestation is large, you can treat them with a pest oil.
-Overwatering can lead to fungal disease, so make sure you only water your sansevieria when it’s completely dry, and don’t let the pot sit in water.
+Over watering can lead to fungal disease, so make sure you only water your mother-in-law's tongue when it's completely dry, and don't let the pot sit in water.
 If fungal disease does become a problem, treat with a fungicide, always following the directions.

-When re-potting your sansevieria, cut off any roots that have small shoots close to the plant.
+When re-potting your mother-in-law's tongue, cut off any roots that have small shoots close to the plant.